Lung Research Florida

 Now Enrolling COPD Cardiac Protection

-Groundbreaking Phase 3/4 study comparing triple inhaled therapy versus dual therapy for reducing heart attacks and strokes in COPD patients.
-This landmark trial could redefine cardiovascular protection strategies for COPD management.
+Could triple therapy protect your heart and lungs better than dual therapy?
+This landmark Phase 3/4 study compares triple inhaled therapy versus dual therapy for reducing heart attacks and strokes in COPD patients with documented cardiovascular risk.

 Study Overview

-This pivotal study investigates whether adding an inhaled corticosteroid to dual bronchodilator therapy can significantly reduce major cardiovascular events (heart attacks and strokes) in COPD patients at high cardiac risk.
-This represents a paradigm shift in COPD treatment, focusing not just on respiratory symptoms but on comprehensive cardiovascular protection.
+This pivotal study investigates whether adding an inhaled corticosteroid to dual bronchodilator therapy can significantly reduce major cardiovascular events in COPD patients at high cardiac risk.
+This study focuses not just on respiratory symptoms but on comprehensive cardiovascular protection for patients ages 40-80 with confirmed cardiovascular comorbidity.

-• Comprehensive Protection: Evaluating reduction in heart attacks and strokes
+• Cardiovascular Focus: Evaluating reduction in heart attacks and strokes

 • Inflammation Control: Anti-inflammatory approach to systemic COPD effects